 Wal-Mart Fights Bid to Curb Gun Sales by Dow Jones at Nasdaq.
 “A U.S. appeals court showdown looms next month for Wal-Mart Stores Inc. in a case with potentially broad impact on how much influence investors can have over their companies.
 The dispute concerns Wal-Mart’s sales of assault rifles with high-capacity magazines…” Read more

 Fresh & Easy discloses plans to close up to 50 of its 200 stores by Elliot Zwiebach at Supermarket News.
-“In addition, the company said it is working with ADMI, the company behind the design of the Apple Store, to design “the Fresh & Easy store of the future —a concept the company believes represents the future of convenience retail and puts Fresh & Easy into a category of one: the only fresh-food convenience store.”
-Read more
+“In addition, the company said it is working with ADMI, the company behind the Read more of the Apple Store, to design “the Fresh & Easy store of the future —a concept the company believes represents the future of convenience retail and puts Fresh & Easy into a category of one: the only fresh-food convenience store.”

 After Target wage hike, labor groups turn to drugstore chains by Nandita Bose at Reuters via Business Insider.
 “Given the current momentum, we expect a faster chance of success in hiking minimum wage within the retail space which includes drug chains, than say the fast food sector,” said Marc Goumbri, a spokesman for the UFCW.”
 Read more